 It comes as no surprise in this climate, that John would enlist, age 22 years, with the Royal Artillery.
 Taking the Queen’s Shilling with the guarantee of three square meals would be attractive in such desperate times.

-Sergeant John Mahood married Eliza Ann Bush in 1855 in South Dublin, Ireland.
+Sergeant John Mahood married Eliza Ann BUCK in 1855 in South Dublin, Ireland.
+Eliza Ann was an Ironmongers daughter from Saffron Walden in Essex, England.
 A daughter, Marguerite Martha Mahood, was born almost a year later, in Dublin.

 Overseas service was inevitable.
 Leaving his wife and young daughter, John served 2 years and 7 months in China.